 There’s not much I like about the tube, apart from the fact it is the quickest way to get from A to B. Rush hour is the worst, especially being so short!
 Getting on to a packed train and being presented with a nice sweaty armpit in my face is not an ideal way to start the day.
-Add to that the fact I can’t reach the bar overhead to hang on to, so it’s a balance workout until I either get off or get a side rail.
+Add to that the fact I can’t reach the bar overhead to hang on to, so it’s a balanced workout until I either get off or get a side rail.
 But it turns out there are some positives that come from spending an hour and a quarter on the tube (each way) to get to work.
 No internet service means goodbye Netflix and ‘just one more episode’ and hello again to the joy of the written word.

 I love being inspired by what other people do.
-It’s a great way to keep me motivated and excited about the next adventure on the cards.
-If you follow my blog you will notice at the end of each post I put up a quote which I try to match to what I’ve been blabbing on about.
-In my previous post the quote was taken from the latest book I have just read (in record time), which I loved.
+It's a great way to keep me motivated and excited about the next adventure on the cards.
+If you follow my blog, you will notice at the end of each post I put up a quote which I try to match to what I’ve been blabbing on about.
+In my previous post, the quote was taken from the latest book I have just read (in record time), which I loved.
 After telling a few people about Marathon des Sables, I was told by more than a few (even my recruitment agent!) to read a book called Born to Run: The Hidden Tribe, the Ultra-Runners, and the Greatest Race the World Has Never Seen by Christopher McDougall.
 (Epic title!).
 Two pages in and it had me hooked, I even managed to miss my train stop on the way to work one morning!

-Just a note on the barefoot running phenomena, I’ve always been intrigued about the thought process behind these things you attach to your feet (because let’s be honest, it’s not for the fashion), so I spoke to my cousin Bids who owns Russley Physio in Christchurch for her thoughts.
-(Blatant plug but if you have an injury she’s awesome, hopefully not from barefoot running…).
+Just a note on the barefoot running phenomena, I’ve always been intrigued about the thought process behind these things you attach to your feet (because let’s be honest, it's not for the fashion), so I spoke to my cousin Bids who owns Russley Physio in Christchurch for her thoughts.
+(Blatant plug but if you have an injury she's awesome, hopefully not from barefoot running…).
 As with everything there are pros and cons, but if you do go down this road ease into it gently.
-We may have originally been designed to run barefoot, but over time we have got used to having the support of sneakers too!
-Bids explained it really well so it’s easier to just quote her directly!
+We may have been initially designed to run barefoot, but over time we have got used to having the support of sneakers too!
+Bids explained it really well, so it's easier just to quote her directly!

-‘Taking it slowly is the most important thing.
-Pain is a warning sign and we need to listen to it and acknowledge it.
+'Taking it slowly is the most important thing.
+Pain is a warning sign, and we need to listen to it and acknowledge it.
 If you can’t change it, then put your shoes back on.
 This is the basics of what I teach.
-This is really hard when you’re running a big race like the Coast to Coast or a marathon, as the last 5km or even more is always going to hurt.
-It is learning what to ignore and what to accept.’
+This is really hard when you're running a big race like the Coast to Coast or a marathon, as the last 5km or even more is always going to hurt.
+It is learning what to ignore and what to accept.'

 There is a very interesting article about Vibram Five Finger which includes a lady who sued the company, claiming they deceived customers by advertising that its shoe could reduce foot injuries and strengthen foot muscles, without basing those assertions on any scientific evidence.
 Like anything you can choose to believe or ignore as you wish, but a part of me wants to give them a go and see what they're like!